Ong Teng Cheong: Presidency

 In 1998, Ong was appointed an Honorary Knight Grand Cross of the Order of St Michael and St George (GCMG) by Queen Elizabeth II in recognition of his public service.
-He chose not to seek a second term in 1999, citing personal reasons, including the illness and subsequent passing of his wife.
-In his farewell speech on 30 August 1999, he remarked that "having a good government is better than having a good President to check on a bad government", expressing confidence in Singapore's leadership and its governance over the past 35 years.

 Ong's presidency was also distinguished by his patronage of charitable and cultural initiatives, most notably the founding of the President's Star Charity, an annual event that has benefitted numerous charities, arts organisations and youth groups.
-In his final year in office, he famously performed a piano rendition of Teresa Teng's The Moon Represents My Heart alongside Mediacorp artistes Evelyn Tan and Kym Ng.
+In his final year in office, he famously performed a piano rendition of Teresa Teng's "The Moon Represents My Heart" alongside Mediacorp artistes Evelyn Tan and Kym Ng.
 Ong stepped down from the presidency at the age of 63.